Transformers: The Last Knight: Plot

 Burton explains to Cade, Viviane, and Bumblebee that Transformers have been living amongst mankind for centuries, their existence once guarded by a secret society called the Order of Witwiccans, of which he is the last living member.
 The talisman can lead to Merlin's staff, buried in a Cybertronian spacecraft under the sea.
 Viviane is revealed to be the direct descendant of Merlin's bloodline and the only one who can activate the staff.
-The local authorities, MI6, and the British TRF discover them, forcing them to flee.
-Following clues, while evading their pursuers, the group head to the Royal Navy Museum, where they commandeer the submarine HMS Alliance, also a Transformer, to find the spacecraft while the TRF and the U.S. Navy SEALs tail them.
+The authorities discover them, forcing the group to flee.
+Following clues, while evading their pursuers, the group heads to the Royal Navy Museum, where they commandeer the submarine HMS Alliance, also a Transformer, to find the spacecraft while the TRF and the Navy SEALs tail them.

 Burton contacts Seymour Simmons, both learning that Earth is Unicron, and the staff will drain the planet's life via an access point under Stonehenge.
 Locating the ship, Cade and Viviane find Merlin's tomb with Viviane activating Merlin's buried staff, awakening the Knights of Iacon.
-The TRF and Navy SEALs ambush Cade and Viviane and take the staff, but are forced to surrender it to Optimus who has arrived to take the staff.
-Bumblebee, Cade, and Lennox engage Optimus, during which Bumblebee speaks in his voice for the first time after he was given a spare voice box, stirring Optimus's memories and freeing him from Quintessa's control.
-The Decepticons ambush Optimus and Cade and steal the staff.
-The Knights arrive to execute Optimus, but yield to Cade and join the humans and the Autobots upon seeing Cade's talisman turn into Excalibur.
-Burton tries to stop Megatron from activating the staff at Stonehenge, only to get killed.
+The TRF and Navy SEALs ambush Cade and Viviane to take the staff, but Viviane is forced to surrender it to Optimus, who has arrived to take the staff.
+Bumblebee, Cade, and Lennox engage Optimus, during which Bumblebee speaks in his voice for the first time after he is given a spare voice box, stirring Optimus's memories and freeing him from Quintessa's control.
+The Decepticons ambush Optimus and Cade and steal the staff, having aligned themselves with Quintessa.
+The Knights arrive to execute Optimus but yield to Cade and join the humans and the Autobots upon seeing Cade's talisman turn into Excalibur.
+Burton tries to stop Megatron from activating the staff at Stonehenge, only to be killed in the ensuing blast.

-As Cybertron's remains ravaged Earth, the Autobots, Dragonstorm, and the humans, now working with the reformed TRF, launched a direct assault on Cybertron to defeat the Decepticons, Megatron, and Quintessa.
-During the battle, Viviane removes the staff and stops the transfer.
+As Cybertron ravages Earth, using its thermal energy to reconstitute itself, the Autobots, Dragonstorm, and the humans launch a direct assault on Cybertron to defeat the Decepticons and Quintessa.
+Viviane removes the staff and stops the transfer.
 Optimus defeats Megatron while Bumblebee seemingly kills Quintessa.
-With both worlds saved, the Autobots leave Earth to rebuild Cybertron.
+With both worlds saved but now attached, the Autobots leave Earth to rebuild Cybertron.

-Meanwhile, Quintessa, having to survive the battle, disguised herself as a human and approaches a group of scientists inspecting one of Unicron's horns and offers them a way to destroy him.
+Meanwhile, Quintessa, who has survived, disguises herself as a human and approaches a group of scientists inspecting one of Unicron's horns and offers them a way to destroy him.